Lourt1/Powershell-Calc/README.md

 Basic PowerShell calculator

-To run this calcuolor download file then uses this lines of code
+To run this calculator download file then uses this lines of code
 ```
 cd C:\ - File location
 ```